-What are Competency Based Interview Questions?
+What is a Competency Based Interview?

 Also known as behavioural interviews, situational interviews, structured interviews and STAR interviews.
-The thinking behind them is that if a person behaves in a particular way in a given situation, they will likely revert to the same behaviour if they are faced with a similar scenario again.
+The thinking behind them is that if a person has behaved in a particular way in a given situation, they will likely revert to the same behaviour if they are faced with a similar scenario again.
 Therefore, the answers you give, allow employers to gauge how you might behave as a team member in the workplace.

-Common competencies employers look to assess in a behavioural interview include:
+Key competencies employers look to assess in a behavioural interview include:

 - Change management

 - Safety consciousness

 - Work ethic

 In an ideal world, companies would forewarn candidates that they conduct these kinds of interviews.
 However, this would defeat the object.
 After all, any job applicant can craft the perfect example to any situation if they anticipate them in advance.
 Therefore, companies won’t often disclose their interview format because they want interviewees to give the most honest answers.

 Although, this is an entirely unreasonable expectation on the interviewers part because the most common reason for rejection is that “the candidate wasn’t prepared enough”.
 So how do you prepare for a situational interview if you’re unlikely to be given the heads up?

 It’s always better to prepare answers for a situational interview and not have to answer them than arrive unprepared and struggle.
 In fact, if you prepare to answer competency questions, you will be exceptionally well prepared for anything an interviewer may throw at you.